AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/google-slides-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Google Slides modules
-description: The Google Slides modules allow you to create, update, list, and/or delete presentations and upload images to presentations in your Google Slides account.
+description: The Adobe Workfront Fusion Google Slides modules allow you to create, update, list, and/or delete presentations and upload images to presentations in your Google Slides account.
 ---

 # Google Slides modules

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-The Google Slides modules allow you to create, update, list, and/or delete presentations and upload images to presentations in your Google Slides account.
+The Adobe Workfront Fusion Google Slides modules allow you to create, update, list, and/or delete presentations and upload images to presentations in your Google Slides account.

 In order to use Google Slides with Workfront Fusion, it is necessary to have a Google account.
 If you don't have a Google account yet, you can create one at the Google Account help page.